-Sporting CP did not get through qualifying in Ronaldo's only attempt with the club, and the forward then failed to net in his first two UEFA Champions League seasons with United.
+Sporting CP did not get through qualifying in Ronaldo's only attempt with the club, and the forward then failed to notch in his first two UEFA Champions League seasons with United.
 However, he has registered in the last 12 campaigns – and 12 in all – meaning he must keep playing and scoring for two more seasons to catch Raúl.
-To replicate Giggs's total he may – like the Welshman – need to play on until he is over 40.
+To replicate Ryan Giggs's total he may – like the Welshman – need to play on until he is over 40.

 Most goals in a single European season: Radamel Falcao (18), Porto 2010/11

 Falcao's glorious exploits in the 2010/11 UEFA Europa League set a mark that Messi and Ronaldo have been unable to emulate.
 The Colombian's haul included one goal in qualifying and 17 in the competition proper.
-Messi's best year came in 2011/12 when he ended the European season with 14 strikes, while Ronaldo set a new European Cup/UEFA Champions League record with 17 in 2013/14.
+Messi's best year came in 2011/12 when he ended the European season with 14 strikes, while Ronaldo set a European Cup/UEFA Champions League record with 17 in 2013/14.

 Best goals per game average in European Cup/UEFA Champions League: 0.97 – Gerd Müller (Bayern)